-This cake is great if you need to bake something and really don’t feel like going to the store, ’cause everything you need to make it is in your pantry.
+This chocolate cake is great if you need to bake something and really don’t feel like going to the store, ’cause everything you need to make it is in your pantry.
 No eggs.
 No butter.
 It doesn’t contain any ingredients that require refrigeration (and consequently, the sucker is vegan to boot!).

 It’s also great to make a few days in advance and let it sit – as Karen over at Tasty Oasis says in her original post (and which I tested), this tastes even better on day three or four.
 It gets richer in flavor and stays surprisingly moist.

 This is a simple, somewhat airy, dark chocolate cake.
 It’s pretty good on its own, though I almost always prefer cake with frosting.
 But if you want to keep it vegan and/or you’re in a hurry and/or don’t have frosting ingredients lying around, then this is 100% A-Okay on its own.
 Dust a bit of powdered sugar on top, and you’re set.

 Through my baking adventures of late, I’m discovering that I prefer denser cakes.
 I like ’em moist and sturdy.
 This is a more “fluffy” kind of cake; I’m sure because it doesn’t contain eggs or butter to weigh it down.
 So it’s good, but not my favorite.
 That being said, if I ever find myself needing to make a cake for a vegan in my life – holy crap, this is great.

 Karen gives a thorough run-down on her blog, and as always, I encourage folks to have a look at the original post.
 What I’ll add, though, is that her recipe makes a lot of cake.
 A lot.